Premise and Synopses

 The short synopsis is a very simple text field, where you can enter a single page summary of your story.

-The short synopsis panel has the Turn Back Time (or version history) feature.
+The Short Synopsis panel also has the Turn Back Time (or version history) feature.
 This means that if you decide you’d like to refer or revert to an earlier version of your short synopsis, you can access that.

 Click here to read more about Turn Back Time.